Skip to Content

 volunteer

 Along with seeking out an environmental science degree, it’s a good idea to do some volunteer work too.
 This can be anything from volunteering at a sea turtle conservation program to participating in annual beach cleanups.
-Even better if it applies the kind of field you want to get into.
+Even better if it applies to the kind of field you want to get into.

 Definitely look into volunteer opportunities in your local vicinity first.
-Your local parks department may have several opportunities or events to attend, which brings me to my next point – networking.
+Your local parks department may have several opportunities or events to attend, which brings me to my next point: networking.

 networking